-- A. Educating families on the value of maximal presence at the bedside to support the baby during times when consoling is needed - B. Encouraging the practice of skin to skin contact in care - C. Infants should be fed on demand - i.
-Breastfeeding can help decrease the incidence of NAS, the need for pharmacologic treatment, and the length of hospital stay.
-Breastfeeding is encouraged if mother is active in a treatment program for 3 months prior to delivery with continued participation, with an otherwise negative urine toxicology screen on admission, and no other contraindications to breastfeeding, (see Breastfeeding Medications and Contraindications, Academy of Breastfeeding Medicine Protocols: Substance Use and Breastfeeding for reference).
-A lactation consult should be obtained. - ii.
+- A. Educating families on the value of maximal presence at the bedside to support the baby during times when consoling is needed - i.
+Infant should be cared for in 6 NCCC if at all possible, to allow for parental rooming-in - B. Encouraging the practice of skin-to-skin contact in care - C. Infants should be fed on demand - Breastfeeding can help decrease the incidence of NOWS, the need for pharmacologic treatment, and the length of hospital stay.
+Breastfeeding is encouraged if mother is active in a treatment program for 3 months prior to delivery with continued participation, with an otherwise negative urine toxicology screen on admission, and no other contraindications to breastfeeding, (see Breastfeeding Medications and Contraindications, Breastfeeding for reference).
+A lactation consult should be obtained. - Mothers who have had a positive urine toxicology screen on admission or less than 4 weeks before delivery, but who are in a treatment program and have received adequate prenatal care, should not give breast milk at time of delivery.
+However, if mother wishes to establish milk supply and be reconsidered, this can be discussed in conjunction with the treatment program and lactation consult.

+- 1. Horizons contact information: Elisabeth Johnson via epic chat, at 919-966-9803 or at elisabeth johnson@med.unc.edu - 2. www.unchorizons.org - ii.
 For infants receiving breast milk, additional powder of Similac Sensitive can be added to provide 22 kcal/oz if the infant demonstrates excessive weight loss or inadequate weight gain.
 If the infant is not breastfeeding, the use of Similac Total Comfort or Similac Sensitive 22 kcal/oz should be the formula of choice unless contraindicated.
 Discontinue fortification when weight gain is firmly established.
-Discharge on the higher calorie formula will generally not be necessary. - iii.
-Swaddling and holding can be effective soothing techniques - D. Diaper dermatitis is common due to diarrheal symptoms, and should be diligently attended to for comfort. - E. The environment should be low stimulation (i.e. low lights, soft voices, minimal interruptions to sleep) - F. Consider the utility of the following multidisciplinary consult services: - i.
+Discharge on the higher calorie formula will generally not be necessary. - D. Swaddling and holding can be effective soothing techniques. - E. Diaper dermatitis is common due to diarrheal symptoms and should be diligently attended to for comfort. - F. The environment should be low stimulation (i.e. low lights, soft voices, minimal interruptions to sleep) - G. Consider the utility of the following multidisciplinary consult services: - i.
 Occupational Therapy - ii.
 Physical Therapy - iii.
 Speech Therapy - iv.
+Social work

-Social work - G. When mother or other family not available for holding and kangaroo care consider the use of the SNOO.
-(See NCCC SNOO Guidelines for details.)
+When mother or other family is not available for holding and kangaroo care, consider the use of a vibrating mattress or the SNOO.